GollyGood/dstack/documentation/configuration.md

     created for use of NFS.
 Due to issues with dhcp on Vagrant+VirtualBox with Ubuntu 12.04 a static ip address is required.
 We recommend keeping track of assigned ip addresses via a spreadsheet as to prevent collisions between multiple projects.
-We hope to resolve this in future versions [#47].
+We hope to resolve this in future versions [Get DHCP Working again #47](https://github.com/grndlvl/dstack/issues/47).

     To declare network adapters, an array of settings will need to be supplied where the key is the type of adapter and its values are an associative array